Red grouse: Scientific study

 Red grouse have been the subject of extensive scientific study due to their economic and social importance as well as their unusual lifecycle and biological traits.
-Indeed, they were the subject of some of the earliest studies of population biology in birds, as detailed in The Grouse in Health and in Disease by Lord Lovat in 1911.
+They were the subject of some of the earliest studies of population biology in birds, as detailed in The Grouse in Health and in Disease by Lord Lovat in 1911.
 Since the mid-20th century they have been the focus of ongoing research by numerous organisations and individuals.
 Significant contributions have been made by the Institute of Terrestrial Ecology in the eastern Cairngorms, and by the Game & Wildlife Conservation Trust in the Central Highlands.
 Contemporary research continues to explore diverse aspects of grouse biology, with a substantial corpus of published literature available.

 Parasites and viruses

 The red grouse is susceptible to infestation by parasites and viruses that can have a severe impact on population levels.
 Strongylosis or 'grouse disease' is caused by the strongyle worm, which causes damage and internal bleeding after burrowing into the caecum.
 This endoparasite is often ingested with the tops of young heather shoots and can lead to mortality and poor health, including a decrease in the bird's ability to control the scent it emits.

 First diagnosed in the UK in 2010, respiratory cryptosporidiosis, caused by Cryptosporidium baileyi, is present on about half of the grouse moors in northern England, where it reduces natural survival and productivity of red grouse.

 Louping ill virus is a flavivirus (RNA virus), also known as sheep encephalomyelitis virus.
 Flaviviruses are transmitted by arthropods, and louping ill virus is transmitted by ticks.
 In red grouse, this virus can cause mortality as high as 78%.
 The main tick vector is the sheep tick Ixodes ricinus.
 Although tick-borne diseases are conventionally thought to be caused when the parasite bites its host, it has been shown that red grouse chicks can be affected when they ingest ticks with which they come into contact.
 This virus may be a significant factor in red grouse populations.